tonylixu/os/chapter-2/practices.md

 ### List five services provided by an operating system, and explain how each creates convenience for users.
 In which cases would it be impossible for user-level programs to provide these services?
 Explain your answer.

 ### Why do some systems store the operating system in firmware, while others store it on disk?
+Answer: Some OS/kernel is small enough to fit in firmware, such as cellphone or gaming machines.
+The OS is simplely to support the hardware, and rugged operations.

 ### How could a system be designed to allow a choice of operating systems from which to boot?
 What would the bootstrap program need to do?